 - The # and type of resources to be used;

-- If you have multiple outcomes stated in your proposal/contract, (a paper and a presentation, for example) ALL components must be successfully submitted before honors credit will be awarded.
-If it is in the proposal/contract, a partial submission does not equal honors credit.
+If you have multiple outcomes stated in your contract proposal, (a paper and a presentation or project, for example) ALL components must be successfully submitted before honors credit will be awarded.
+If it is included in the approved contract, a partial submission will not equal honors credit.
 So, be sure and ask yourself if the outcome is reasonable.